adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter4/recipes.md

     mediaStream.Dispose();
 ```

 When downloading, you will need to update the `GetStorageTokenController` method to provide access to files.
-One possibility is to provide read/write access to the entire container, allowing the mobile device to get a directory listing for browsing.
+One possibility is to provide read/write access to the entire container, allowing the mobile device to get a directory listing for browsing, for example.
+You need to decide what permissions your mobile client needs, and provide a SAS token with those permissions.
+Primarily, this is done by altering the policy that is generated when you retrieve the SAS token.

 ## Table Controllers and Webhooks